incuna/incuna-groups/README.md

 `incuna-groups` is self-contained - it provides models, views, and templates.
 At the moment, it doesn't provide styling or a REST API.

+Some straightforward customisation is exposed through the `AppConfig` (which by default is `groups.apps.GroupsConfig`) and the templates can all be overridden easily.

+Each page template has a `base` version that the page template itself directly `extends`, meaning you can replace the page template but still make use of all of the blocks and other HTML in the original.
+For instance, `discussion_thread.html` does nothing other than extend `discussion_thread_base.html`.
+You can override `discussion_thread.html`, extend `discussion_thread_base.html` in the same way, and change the content of, say, a single block, rather than having to copy and paste the entirety of the discussion thread template in and modify from there.

 ### Models

 There are three main models that everything revolves around, one of which is polymorphic for easy extension.